-- Distress caused by handling (discomfort, social isolation, separation of mother and young). - Trauma (possible injury to animal during restraint. e.g., scratching or biting itself). - Pain during insertion of the ear tag(s), which is usually brief. - Infection at site of tag insertion.
+- Distress (caused by discomfort, social isolation, separation of mother and young, physical restraint). - Trauma (possible injury to animal during restraint). - Pain during insertion of the ear tag(s). - Infection at site of tag insertion. - Incorrect placement of tag, increasing the risk of irritation, damage to the ear and/or tearing of the ear.